Trip Tips: See and live history in Lebanon

 It's here that Beirut has managed to preserve some of its French-style beautiful old buildings, although bullets and shrapnel pockmark many.

 In any bar, ask for a "do-do" shot: Vodka, lemon juice, Tabasco and a pimento olive.
-The vodka slaps you in the face but a bite of the olive neutralises the taste.
+The vodka slaps you in the face but a bite of the olive neutralizes the taste.

 FEAST ON THIS